-There is a lot of value to investing in your community as well as many ways to do it.
-You might invest your money in different ways, your time by doing volunteer work, spending your energy working together with other community members and local organizations as well as working for, with and also against local government to get things done or to stop them.
+There are many ways to invest in your community, as well as many ways to do it.
+You might invest your money in different ways.
+Consider, investing your time by doing volunteer work and spending your energy working together with other community members and local organizations.
+Also perhaps work with and even against the local government to get things done or to stop them.

-Following are some of our suggestions to get you started thinking about the type of investment(s) you might want to make in your community.
+Following; are suggestions to get you started thinking about the type of investments you might want to make in your community.

-596 Acres is a community land access advocacy organization that “champions resident stewardship of land to build more just and equitable cities.”
+596 Acres, is a community, land access advocacy organization.
+That “champions resident stewardship of the land to build more just and equitable cities.”
 The Acres supports residents who maintain vacant parcels of city-owned land as community gardens, or want to begin that process.
 The organization has built some online advocacy tools: Living Lots, Urban Reviewer, and NYCommons, to encourage and assist residents in doing their work in their communities.

-Business Improvement Districts, or BIDs, are also a great way to find out what is happening in your neighborhood and become involved in your local community.
+Business Improvement Districts; also a great way to find out what is happening in your neighborhood, and become involved in your local community.
 The NYC BID Association has a directory of local BIDS in NYC.
 Many BIDs host neighborhood events that are open to the public.
 Check in to locate your neighborhood BID and find out what’s going on in your part of the urban jungle.